West Hartford, CT

+Periodontal disease is the number one cause of tooth loss in adults.
 Periodontal disease usually is shown when a person bleeds while brushing or flossing their teeth.
 Most people think this is normal.
 Swelling and bleeding are the early symptoms of a bacterial infection, which over time, can lead to a gum infection.
 When this happens, the structure supporting your teeth becomes swollen and causes severe pain.
 The only way to eliminate this type of dental problem is to have the infected tooth extracted as they often become loose in the process.

 The word periodontal refers to the structures surrounding your teeth because this is the first part of your tooth that is invaded by the disease.
 A periodontal infection not only targets your gums, but also the neighboring areas including your cementum, a part of the tooth covering the roots, the ligaments, and the alveolar bones.

 Early stages of the disease cause severe discomfort and pain in the gums while the severe forms of the infection affect the surrounding areas including the supporting tissues connecting your bones and teeth.
 The major causes of periodontal disease are relatively unknown, but researchers have concluded that bacterial invasion caused by plaque buildup is one of the major culprits.
 They have also linked gum disease to several health conditions, including diabetes, respiratory diseases, atherosclerosis, and premature birth.
-Thankfully, periodontitis is a preventable disease.
+Thankfully, periodontitis can be a preventable disease.

 Dental Plaque Intensifies the Development of Periodontal Diseases